Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIV. The Observability of Emission from Accretion and Feedback in the Circumgalactic Medium with Current and Future Instruments: Simulations and Methods

 \subsection{Disk Removal}

 For some analyses we want to remove the galactic disk and focus on isolated CGM emission.
-This is possible in simulations because we have full the 3D density information and so can label disk and/or CGM cells on that basis.
+This is possible in simulations because we have the full 3D density information and so can label disk and/or CGM cells on that basis.
 This removal is guided by observational limits on disk detection, under the assumption that disk removal from real CGM emission images can be done in a similar fashion.
 Figure \ref{fig:HImaps} shows face-on \ion{H}{1} column density maps for the Squall halo within a 100 kpc box.
 The top panel includes all gas contributing to the \ion{H}{1} column density, while the bottom panel shows the result after removing the disk component.

-As described in \citep{Trapp25a}, we define the \ion{H}{1} disk as a contiguous region with \ion{H}{1} number density above $\sim 2 \times 10^{-2}$ cm$^{-3}$.
+As described in \citet{Trapp25a}, we define the \ion{H}{1} disk as a contiguous region with \ion{H}{1} number density above $\sim 2 \times 10^{-2}$ cm$^{-3}$.
 To avoid missing low-density regions in the disk associated with stellar feedback or dynamical effects, we fill both fully enclosed holes and ``donut'' holes that completely pierce the disk.
 This disk removal method is based on the full 3D gas distribution in the simulation and does not depend on the chosen line of sight; it is also robust to removing misaligned disks and maintaining the disk-halo interface versus previous disk removal techniques \citep{Trapp25a}.
 After disk removal, some \ion{H}{1} from in front of or behind the disk remains visible in projection within the central 20 kpc region.
 By subtracting the disk in this way, we focus our analysis on halo gas, isolating CGM features that are otherwise obscured by bright emission from the central disk.
 Figure \ref{fig:HImaps} shows projected \ion{H}{1} column density maps for Squall with and without the disk removed for comparison.
-Often CGM emission appears at the former disk location in projection, even with the disk removed.